-What are the Key Differences Between Fall Arrest and Fall Restraint?
+What are the Key Differences Between a Fall Arrest and Fall Restraint System?

 Fall arrest and fall restraint safety systems are very similar, yet have one important distinction between the two.
 If misunderstood the result could be devastating.
 What is the key difference between fall arrest and fall restraint?